More About Our Organization

 In addition, the Greater Montana Foundation provides funding to the radio and television department of the School of Journalism at the University of Montana for a variety of student projects and productions.
 GMF also funds an annual scholarship for two students at the Montana State University School of Film and Photography.

 To apply for a grant from the Greater Montana Foundation, please download our grant application form.
-If you’re applying for a commercial grant, please use the normal GMF Grant Application, but note that we accept commercial grant applications at any time.Read More
+If you’re applying for a commercial grant, please note that we accept commercial grant applications at any time, which you can download here.Read More

 Recent Blog Posts